 3) How would the Geography graduate program at FSU support you to conduct this research?
 Which faculty members could supervise your research?
 What other faculty in the department have complementary expertise that could support the development of your thinking?

 Letters of Recommendation:

 Three letters of recommendation.
 The letters should be from faculty and/or employers familiar with your academic, research, or professional experience.
 This may include but is not limited to education, work, volunteer, and/or internship experiences.

 English Language Proficiency:

-Fall 2020: Admission will open November 1st.
+Fall 2022: Admissions is now open.
 Applications will be accepted on a rolling basis until the deadline of April 1st.
-For priority or full consideration, submit your application by January 15th.
+For priority or full consideration, submit your application by January 28th.